4rsp/writeups/FCSC/2022/formatage/README.md

 ```
 > it takes our input and echoes it back

-> classic fmt but with only 1 shot...
+> classic fmt but with only one shot...

 ```